sophialiCMU/tech-portfolio/docs/projects.md

 In the end, I created a less space-consuming a portable project that had simplified cabling and updated electrical codes.
 I also helped my school save $10,000+ if they had been forced to buy new PLC boards.

-For example, my favorite project would be linked and I can even embed a screenshot or GIF to show it.

 You can list [links](https://www.hashicorp.com/resources/test-driven-development-tdd-for-infrastructure) or even embed images with the following Markdown: